 Meanwhile, add the salad leaves, radishes and herbs to the salad dressing and toss everything together.

-Serve the omelette at room temperature with the salad, some crusty bread and a bowl of garlicky mayonnaise.
+Serve at room temperature with the salad, some crusty bread and a bowl of garlicky mayonnaise.